ar-g/ar-g.github.io/_posts/2015-12-21-Adb-Basics.md

 adb push /OurLocalPath/ourFile.txt /data/data/our.package.name/databases/
 {% endhighlight %}

-Pretty often we want to copy data from internal storage for which we don’t have permissions by default and can get something like `remote object  `/data/data/ua.slando/databases/` does not exist` to fix it just run
+Pretty often we want to copy data from internal storage for which we do not have permissions by default and can get error `remote object  `/data/data/ua.slando/databases/` does not exist` to fix it we need run

 {% highlight java linenos %}
 adb kill-server